aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/02-canvasbasics.md

 4. Submit the path to the canvas for drawing or filling with the `ctx.stroke()` or `ctx.fill()` methods.

 **methods**

+You use this method to begin the path:

+- `ctx.beginPath()` : begins drawing for stuff like circles.
+Need to execute this before drawing stuff like circles.

+These are the various path methods that you can use:

 - `ctx.rect(x, y, width, height)` : draws a rectangular path.
 - `ctx.lineTo(x, y)` : draws a line to the specified point from its current position.
-- `ctx.beginPath()` : begins drawing for stuff like circles.
-Need to execute this before drawing stuff like circles.
--  `ctx.closePath()` : closes the path by moving the canvas cursor back to the original position set by `moveTo()`.
 - `ctx.arc(x, y, radius, radians)` : draws an arc around the specified center coordinates (x, y), with the specified `radius`, and for the amount of radians you specify.
+	- The default direction is clockwise.
+- `ctx.arcTo(x1, y1, x2, y2, radius)`: draws an arc from one point to the other.

+You can then use these methods to close a path:

+-  `ctx.closePath()` : closes the path and then moves canvas cursor back to the original position set by `moveTo()`.
 - `ctx.stroke()` : end the path by stroking it.
 - `ctx.fill()` : end the path by filling it.